avm2/Book-Review-API-/README.md

-# 📚 Book Library API – MERN Stack Project
+# 📚 Book Library API

 This is a Backend  (MongoDB, Express.js, Node.js) application for managing a collection of books.
 It includes user authentication and provides APIs to create, update, delete, and retrieve books.